hitesh-c/whiteboard/README.md

 For redo functionality, same happens in redoSteps[redo]

 ## Problem faced :
-many :-( , but resolved by debugging
+many :-( , but resolved